Ajaikrishna11/pen-to-voice/README.md

 Welcome to the handwritten text recognition (HTR) pipeline, where you can detect and read words in scanned pages with ease.

+#Features
+Word Detection: The pipeline employs a robust word detection algorithm that can accurately identify individual words in scanned pages, regardless of their orientation, size, or style of handwriting.

+Word Reading: Once the words are detected, a sophisticated optical character recognition (OCR) engine is employed to convert the handwritten text into machine-readable format.
+This allows for seamless access, indexing, and further analysis of the textual content.

+Configurable Settings: The pipeline provides flexibility through configurable settings.
+Users can fine-tune parameters such as the minimum word height, line clustering thresholds, and more, to adapt the system to their specific requirements.

+Demo Application: The included demo application showcases the pipeline's capabilities by processing sample images and providing visual representations of the detected words.
+This allows users to quickly grasp the potential of the system.

 ## Overview

 This pipeline utilizes advanced algorithms to perform two main operations: